quizbowl/why/diagram/diagram.md

 # Tournament database       {#tdb}
 Description of what a “tournament database” is.

-- Stores data about all schools, organizations, people, etc., involved in quizbowl.
+- Stores data on all schools, organizations, people, etc., involved in quizbowl.
     - Generate contact lists for hosts to send out tournament announcements and find willing staffers in the area.
     - Limit public access to sensitive data.
 - For a host to announce a tournament, link to their [Tournament director] public main page/registration form.